TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Abstract

 \section{Abstract}

-Trajectory collection is fundamental for location-based services but often involves sensitive information, such as a user's daily routine, raising privacy concerns.
-Local differential privacy (LDP) provides provable privacy guarantees for users, even when the data collector is untrusted.
-Existing trajectory collection methods ensure LDP only for discrete location spaces, where the number of locations affects their privacy guarantees and trajectory utility.
-Moreover, the location space is often naturally continuous, such as in flying and sailing trajectories, making these methods unsuitable.
-This paper proposes two trajectory collection methods that ensure LDP for continuous spaces: \oursd, which perturbs the direction and distance of locations, and \oursc, which perturbs the Cartesian coordinates of locations.
-Both methods are theoretically and experimentally analyzed for trajectory utility. \ours can also be applied to discrete spaces by rounding perturbed locations to the nearest discrete points.
-It is independent of the number of locations and has only $\Theta(1)$ time complexity in each perturbation generation.
-Evaluation results on discrete location spaces validate this advantage and show that \ours outperforms state-of-the-art methods with improved trajectory utility, especially for large privacy parameters.
+Trajectory collection is essential for location-based services, yet it can reveal highly sensitive information about users, such as daily routines and activities, raising serious privacy concerns.
+Local Differential Privacy (LDP) offers strong privacy guarantees for users even when the data collector is untrusted.
+However, existing trajectory collection methods under LDP are largely confined to discrete location spaces, where the size of the location space affects both privacy guarantees and trajectory utility.
+Moreover, many real-world applications---such as flying trajectories or wearable-sensor traces---naturally operate in continuous spaces, making these discrete-space methods inadequate.

+This paper shifts the focus from discrete to continuous spaces for trajectory collection under LDP.
+We propose two methods: \oursd, which perturbs the direction and distance of locations, and \oursc, which perturbs the Cartesian coordinates of locations.
+Both methods are theoretically and experimentally analyzed for trajectory utility in continuous spaces. \ours can also be applied to discrete spaces by rounding perturbed locations to any discrete space embedded in the continuous space.
+In this case, the privacy and utility guarantees of \ours are independent of the number of locations in the space, and each perturbation requires only $\Theta(1)$ time complexity.
+Evaluation results on discrete location spaces validate the efficiency advantage and demonstrate that \ours outperforms state-of-the-art methods with improved trajectory utility, particularly for large privacy parameters.